The following was produced in partnership with Just for Men.

 It had a very real impact on the students too.

 At the start of the following academic year, one of Allen’s students came up to him.
 He said, as he had before, he was thankful they read The Will to Change in class.
 He told Allen a story of a depressed family member who he spoke to in her time of need.
 Before reading the book, the student would’ve likely paid no mind to her feelings.
 But the book taught him to be emotionally there for her, so that’s what he did.
 The student said that family member may have killed herself had he handled the situation differently.

 Here’s some backstory: Cameron nearly died in 2013.
 Three weeks into his life, he suffered from an infection in his bloodstream, among other medical complications.
-He was routinely sick for five months.
+He was frequently sick over the next five months.
 Vicky and Allen didn’t want to risk a visitor passing along any germs.
 When Allen’s dad, an excited grandfather, asked them to bring Cameron to his place, Allen declined.